klavins/yase/README.md

 - Modular, just like your signal processing diagrams
 - Open source (Gnu Public License)

-YASE is an especially good (actually, the only) choice for University of Washington students taking audio courses from Prof. Eric Klavins.
-Because he wrote YASE from scratch, he can help you with your project and answer questions about how it works.
-In contrast, Prof. Klavins can tell you very little about how Faust or any other digital audio library works.

-In fact, generally Prof. Klavins seems to prefer reinvent the wheel whenever possible.
-He has been criticized many times for doing so, but he thinks it helps him learn how wheels work.
-There is also the off chance that the resulting wheel is better than currently available wheels.
-So far this hasn't happened with any of his projects.
-But time will tell.
-Also, you know, it is just fun to make something from scratch.
-Like baking bread.
-Maybe your homemade bread is not as good as store bought bread.
-But you made it!
-So that's cool.
-And fun.

 More information about YASE can be found at
 <ul>
 <li><a href="https://klavins.github.io/yase/">https://klavins.github.io/yase/</a></li>